hippiehunter/dblbook/src/errors/error_list.md

 - You cannot jump from an inner scope to an outer scope (such as jumping out of a subroutine directly to the main program).
 - Labels declared within conditional blocks (IF/ELSE) or loops cannot be targeted from outside those structures.

-These scope restrictions help prevent some programming errors but require careful planning of error handling strategies.
+These scope restrictions help prevent some programming errors but require you to plan your error handling strategies carefully.

-**Structured Alternatives**
+**Structured alternatives**

-For complex error handling scenarios, consider:
+For complex error handling scenarios, consider
-- Using nested TRY/CATCH blocks when compiling for .NET
+- Using nested TRY/CATCH blocks when compiling for .NET.
-- Creating dedicated error handling subroutines that can be called from multiple locations
+- Creating dedicated error handling subroutines that can be called from multiple locations.

-**Best Practices**
+**Best practices**

-To maintain readable and maintainable code:
+To maintain readable and maintainable code,
-- Group related error handlers together
+- Group related error handlers together.
-- Use descriptive label names that indicate the error being handled
+- Use descriptive label names that indicate the error being handled.
-- Document the expected program flow, especially when multiple error handlers interact
+- Document the expected program flow, especially when multiple error handlers interact.
-- Consider refactoring complex label-based error handling into more structured approaches when possible
+- Consider refactoring complex label-based error handling into more structured approaches when possible.
-- Test error scenarios thoroughly, as flow-through bugs can be difficult to detect during code review
+- Test error scenarios thoroughly, as flow-through bugs can be difficult to detect during code review.